List of Brazilian shows on Netflix: the 20 best in 2023

 To finish the list, we have a light and fun suggestion very similar to the soap opera “Malhação” by “Rede Globo”.

-Summer Heat revolves around Catarina, a character by Giovanna Lancellotti who sees her life turn upside down after the arrest of her mother, accused of money laundering and active corruption.
+Summer Heat revolves around Catarina, a character by Giovanna Lancellotti who sees her life turned upside down after the arrest of her mother, accused of money laundering and active corruption.

 The young woman then starts to live and work in a paradise resort where she starts to live in a new social cycle and a new perspective on life.
 Together the young people live an unforgettable summer, involving a lot of making out, friendships, betrayal, and secrets.